-In particular, Threat Detection identifies:
+Threat Detection identifies:

-- If a user session is hijacked. - When a user successfully logs in during an identified credential stuffing attack.
-Credential stuffing occurs when large-scale automated login requests use stolen user credentials to gain access to Salesforce. - Anomalies in a user's report views or exports.
+- If a user session is hijacked - When a user successfully logs in during an identified credential stuffing attack.
+Credential stuffing occurs when large-scale automated login requests use stolen user credentials to gain access to Salesforce. - Anomalies in a user's report views or exports - Anomalies in how users make API calls